malectricasoftware/balsamic/README.md

 # Balsamic
-balsamic is a library for sending malicious pickles to a vunlerable application, via web requests, or a malicious server or client(currently ipv4 only).
-we will add more payloads but for now we just execute shell commands. via the oscmd payload.
+balsamic is a library for sending malicious pickles to a vunlerable application, via web requests, or a malicious server or client we will add more payloads but for now we just execute shell commands. via the oscmd payload.
 ![image](https://github.com/malectricasoftware/balsamic/assets/107813117/c9e8138c-9f8f-4d68-b71c-331cf7a42343)